-Best Accredited Online Colleges Georgia 2025
+Best Accredited Online Colleges Georgia 2026

 Online Programs That Might Interest You

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.Georgia is home to around 70 public and 45 private colleges set in vibrant towns with a growing job market.
 The University System of Georgia offers over 300 online programs through GeorgiaONmyLINE.org and GoVIEW for remote learners.
 UGA stands out as a Public Ivy, providing Ivy League-quality education at lower costs, while Georgia Tech is a top-10 national public university with campuses in Savannah, France, Ireland, and China.
 All Georgia colleges are accredited by major national and regional agencies, with specialized accreditations for programs in healthcare, funeral services, and theology.
+Online-heavy fields such as nursing, business, and information technology show up across many catalogs, but each program sets its own pacing, prerequisites, and clinical or lab rules.

-How we ranking these schools
+How we rank these schools

-Best Online Colleges in Georgia for 2025
+Best Online Colleges in Georgia for 2026

-Average SAT Score: 1335
+Average SAT Score: 1280

-Undergraduate Enrollment: 30,566
+Undergraduate Enrollment: 4,620

 Accreditation: Southern Association of Colleges and Schools Commission on Colleges